Research

 cartoon of an AGN

 Star formation can occur in massive accretion disks in Active Galactic Nuclei, producing unique stellar populations which seed sources of gravitational waves, including extreme mass ratio inspirals.
-In this work I develop a comprehensive model of the formation of these sources, starting with solutions for the structure of accretion disks that become gravitationally unstable.
-I derive the properties of in-situ stellar populations, calculate the subsequent evolution of stars in the disk as they migrate and accrete surrounding gas, and determine how many stars eventually coalesce with the central massive black hole.
+I've developed a comprehensive model of the formation of these sources, starting with solutions for the structure of accretion disks that become gravitationally unstable.
+This model derives the properties of in-situ stellar populations, calculates the subsequent evolution of stars in the disk as they migrate and accrete surrounding gas, and determines how many stars eventually coalesce with the central massive black hole.

-This work demonstrates the significance of this formation channel, quantifying how low-frequency gravitational wave sources born in accretion disks may constitute a substantial fraction of detected events.
+This work demonstrates the significance of this formation channel, quantifying how low-frequency gravitational wave sources born in accretion disks may constitute a substantial fraction of events detected by space-based detectors.

 Due to their evolution in a gaseous environment, the orbital characteristics of these systems will be substantially different from similar events that form via dynamical interactions in dry nuclei.
-It is critical that we develop the framework to detect these sources and analyze their waveforms, especially because their detection will provide constraints on accretion disk environments which are spatially unresolvable to electromagnetic observations.
-The model also has implications for many observational signatures from stellar populations in gas-rich galactic nuclei, which I plan to explore in follow up work.
+A primary focus of my work is to develop the framework to detect these sources and analyze their waveforms, especially because their detection will provide constraints on accretion disk environments which are spatially unresolvable to electromagnetic observations.

 Theoretical work in preparation for a space-based gravitational wave observatory